 Take a listen to our Unofficial Guide to the iPhone to hear more...

-The Apple iPhone is available on contract in the UK for £169 from o2 or Carphone Warehouse.
+The 3G version and the newer 3GS version of the Apple iPhone are available on contract in the UK from o2 online.

 Listen NowUK iPhone - Audio review and Guide

-Just after the phone's UK launch, we released our 33 minute audio review - the Unofficial Audio Guide to the Apple iPhone".
+Just after the phone's UK launch in 2007, we released our 33 minute audio review - the Unofficial Audio Guide to the Apple iPhone".

 You can download our iPhone guide as an MP3 file, or listen to the guide over the Internet, using our pop-up player.